0x1un/dell-5559/README.md

 # Notes

 If your touchpad is not working, press `FN` + `PrtScr`.
 Pressing these buttons disables and enables it.
+Battery life is great.
+It's actually better than Windows.
+Video playback lasts for 5 hours.
+Casual web browsing using Safari lasts 6 hours.